weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 * a simple *template processor* which translates data to be signed into a natural language string, including internationalisation support;
 * an contract interface to get and set a translation template;
 * a simple way to verify translation templates;
-* as well as suggestions for future extensions to the `eth_signTypedData` web3 call, particulary for dApps with contracts that are already deployed and cannot be upgraded.
+* suggestions for future extensions to the `eth_signTypedData` web3 call, particulary for dApps with contracts that are already deployed and cannot be upgraded.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->